thomasgardner47/PythonApplication/README.md

-# PythonApplication
+# Python Machine learning basics
-This repository is to show my knowledge of Python
+This repository is to show my knowledge of basic Python functions and algorithms used in machine learning

 The following code has been implemented from Visual Studio code and commited/pushed via Github Desktop.